Elephant conservation in Sri Lanka

 - Live in a stunning location surrounded by mountains, jungles and wetlands.

 - Become part of a local community, and experience their famed hospitality.

-- Saving elephants – need we say more?
+- Volunteer with elephants in Sri Lanka- need we say more?

 Whyshould I do this?